-Think of it as a Mexican Inka Trail or Camino del Santiago in Spain.
+Think of it as a Mexican Inka Trail or Camino de Santiago in Spain.
 The Camino del Mayab is a revolutionary hiking/biking trail in an overlooked area of Mexico, with a network of 130 kilometers of trails developed in conjunction with 13 Mayan communities.
 By bringing responsible travelers down this gorgeous path of cultural and natural wonders, it will bring sustainable dollars and resources to the calo communities.
-Visitors will be paying for local accommodation, food, buy gifts and souvenirs, pay for entrance to the stunning cenotes and more.
+Visitors will be paying for local accommodation, food, buy gifts and souvenirs, pay for entrance to the stunning cenotes, and more.
 The unknown area has some of the most spectacular natural wonders and ruins of the Yucatan peninsula.
 This program also highlights the cultural and historical legacy of Yucatan, taking its visitors through fascinating towns, haciendas, and cenotes south of the city of Merida.
-However the project is in in its infancy with little infrastructure outside of the ancient trail system and natural wonders themselves.
-Our 1st group built a welcome center, a place for travelers to gather, buy entrance, purchase handicrafts from locals.
+However, the project is in its infancy with little infrastructure outside of the ancient trail system and natural wonders themselves.
+Our 1st group built a welcome center, a place for travelers to gather, buy entrance, and purchase handicrafts from locals.
 Along the adventurous path, there are many similar projects for us to complete to help revitalize this economically depressed network of communities.

-This is the perfect program for the volunteer with a sense of adventure and desire to connect with local community members.
+This is the perfect program for the volunteer with a sense of adventure and a desire to connect with local community members.

 The objective of the Camino del Mayab is to generate direct benefits for the people of the communities that make up the Camino del Mayab.
 The main objective is to grow tourism in the area, to give all community members opportunities for employment in guide services, food catering, lodging, transportation, and many more.

 During the program, travelers will be able to live like locals, participating in daily life activities such as beekeeping, handicrafts, cornfield work, tending to livestock, and more.